pepijndevos/bobcat/readme.md

     2 4 dup add,sqrt # 8 1.4142

+Quotations, which push a function pointer on the stack.
+(Currently useless, without some magic sauce)

+    [ words ]

 Function declaration

-    def name { word word word }
+    name: [ word word word ]

-Bobcat does not have loops and if statements.
+Bobcat does not have built-in loops and if statements.
 It has behavior tree nodes with the following syntax

     node( word word word )

-Which is equivalent to
+Which is roughly equivalent to the following, barring logic for early returns.

     node_pre word node word node word node node_post